Comcast May Have Enrolled Thousands in a Near-Worthless Protection Program Without Their Consent - Slashdot

 Fire insurance?
 (Score:1)

-I'm sure they did (Score:4, Informative)
+I'm sure they did (Score:5, Informative)

 Re: (Score:1)